davidjtferguson/silly-sam/README.md

 Press back to close the game.

-On the d-pad, use up to zoom in, down to zoom out and right to reset.
+On the d-pad, use up to zoom in, down to zoom out and left to reset.

+Press right on the d-pad to toggle fullscreen.

 ### Keyboard controls